nikitaDanilenko/vmm/src/VMM.md

 (.*~~) = vecMatMult allUnion pathsMul
 ~~~

-The `allUnion`{.haskell} function collects all results in their order of occurrence.
+The `allUnion` function collects all results in their order of occurrence.

 ~~~{.haskell}
 allUnion :: [Vec [a]] -> Vec [a] allUnion = bigUnionWith (++)
 ~~~

-Similarly to the `pathMul`{.haskell} function, the following function prolongs all paths instead
+Similarly to the `pathMul` function, the following function prolongs all paths instead
 of just one.

 ~~~{.haskell}